gabrielsclimaco/vault-terraform/README.md

     `profile`: The [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) configured in the AWS CLI.
 If no profile was set up just leave it as `default`

+    `account_id`: The [AWS ID account](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId) in which Vault will be provided

+    `vpc_id`: The default [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) id in which Vault resources will be provided

     `bucker_name`: The name of the S3 Bucket that will serve as [storage for Vault](https://www.vaultproject.io/docs/configuration/storage/s3).
 Beware the S3 [naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)

-    `vpc_id`: The default [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) id in which Vault resources will be provided

 2. Remove the lock file